Carter Williams

 Hillary hopes her contribution to the site helps readers make research-driven food decisions for their families, as it has with hers.

-Lucy Stitzer
+Lucy M. Stitzer

 Click to listen as Garland West interviews Lucy.